usherlabs/usher-referrals-docs/docs/guide/learning/resources.md

 For those who prefer to learn through reading, we offer a variety of written resources:

-- **[Usher Blog](https://www.usher.so/blog/)**: Our blog features in-depth articles, updates, and insights about the Usher platform, its features, real-world use cases, and other articles important to this ecosystem.
+- [Usher Blog](https://www.usher.so/blog/): Our blog features in-depth articles, updates, and insights about the Usher platform, its features, real-world use cases, and other articles important to this ecosystem.
 ## Official Websites

-- **[Usher Main Website](https://www.usher.so/)**: The official website for the Usher platform, featuring essential information about the project.
+- [Usher Main Website](https://www.usher.so/): The official website for the Usher platform, featuring essential information about the project.

 ## Upcoming Resources